THE

 Source

-Fast forward again a couple years later; and a May 15 2025 leak shows an updated product image with authentically colored buttons and the synth name changed from Neptune-80 to a more "Juno"-like name: The JN-80:
+Fast forward again a couple years later; and a May 15 2025 leak showed an updated product image with authentically colored buttons and the synth name changed from Neptune-80 to a more "Juno"-like name: The JN-80.

 The Juno-80 Synthesizer